Great Phone Offers With All You Can Eat Data | Three.ie

 Click here for more

-Moving photos, music & videos: Transferring your photos and videos from Apple to Android is surprisingly easy when you use Google Drive.
+Moving photos, music and videos: Transferring your photos and videos from Apple to Android is surprisingly easy when you use Google Drive.
 Simply download the Google Drive app on your iPhone and upload your photos to it.
 You can then access the files on Google Drive for Android and download as needed.
-Voila!
+Easy!

 • Sign in to Google Play music on the same computer where your iTunes is installed, and download Music Manager.